smartcontractkit/chainlink/examples/ropsten/README.md

 ## Verify Data was Written

+(You may need to refresh MEW/MyCrypto first)

 Back on the Contracts tab of MyEtherWallet or MyCrypto:

 - Enter your Consumer contract address and the ABI from Remix
 - Select the `currentPrice` function
-- The value in `bytes32` should be displayed
+- The encoded hex value should be displayed
-- You can go [here](https://www.rapidtables.com/convert/number/ascii-hex-bin-dec-converter.html) to convert that to a readable value
+- You can go [here](https://adibas03.github.io/online-ethereum-abi-encoder-decoder/#/decode) to convert that to a readable value
+  - Select "decode" for the Action
+  - Enter `uint256` for the Argument Type
+  - Paste the hex value into the Encoded data field and click the `DECODE` button
+  - The decoded value will display below